COVID-19 vaccine information

 Hull GP practices are working together to vaccinate patients, so you might not be contacted by your usual practice, and you might need to go to a different location for the vaccination itself – you will be told where to attend when you are invited in.
 When you have had your vaccination you will be told when you will need to go back for your second dose.

-Eligible people can book their appointment at large scale vaccination centres by contacting the national booking service at www.nhs.uk/covid-vaccination.
+People who have received a letter from the NHS can book their appointment at vaccination centres or the community pharmacy by contacting the national booking service at www.nhs.uk/covid-vaccination.
 Those who cannot do it online can call a free 119 number, anytime between 7am and 11pm seven days a week.
 The national system allows patients to pick a convenient location and time.
+If you can’t book any slots in your preferred location, please try again later, when more appointments are added to the system.

-Alternatively, if travelling to one of the sites available via the national booking system is difficult, over 65s can choose to wait until their local GP-led vaccination services contact them to have their vaccine closer to home.
+Alternatively, if travelling to one of the sites available via the national booking system is difficult, those who are currently eligible can choose to wait until their local GP-led vaccination services contact them to have their vaccine closer to home.
 The NHS assures that no one will be missed and local practices will be in touch at the appropriate time with those who could not go to a large scale vaccination centre.

 It’s important to note that if someone receives a letter from the NHS to book with the national system, and they already have an appointment booked with their local GP practice, then please ignore the letter and keep the existing appointment.